 Myeloma without symptoms (asymptomatic myeloma)

 Asymptomatic myeloma is also called smouldering or indolent myeloma.
-This means you don't have symptoms but have:
+This means you don't have symptoms or any tissue or organ damage.

-- a level of paraprotein in your blood that is more than 30 g/L
+- paraprotein in your blood that is more than 30 g/L

-- a level of abnormal plasma cells in your bone marrow that is between 10% and 60%
+- level of abnormal plasma cells in your bone marrow that is between 10% and 60%

-You do not normally have treatment for asymptomatic myeloma.
+You don't normally have treatment for asymptomatic myeloma.
 But your doctor will want to monitor you at least every 3 months for any symptoms.
-Asymptomatic myeloma eventually progresses to symptomatic myeloma, but your doctor cannot say when this will happen.
-The risk of progression is highest in the first 5 years.
+Asymptomatic myeloma eventually does progress to symptomatic myeloma, but your doctor won't be able to say when this will happen.
+The risk of myeloma progressing is highest in the first 5 years after diagnosis.

 Myeloma with symptoms (symptomatic myeloma)

 If you have symptomatic myeloma you need to have treatment.
 Symptomatic myeloma means you have: